 A summary of the method and key assumptions is given below:

 The actuarial method used to calculate the Technical Provisions was the defined accrued benefits method.

-- a discount rate set to be the yield available on the nominal fixed interest gilt yield curve plus 1.0% per annum
+a discount rate set to be the yield available on the nominal fixed interest gilt yield curve plus 1.0 percentage point per annum

-- a post-retirement mortality assumption of 103% of the S2PA tables for males and 114% of the S2DA tables for females, both projected in line with the Continuous Mortality Investigation Model (CMI_2014) for future improvements with a 1.5% per annum long-term rate of improvement and a smoothing factor of 8.0.
+a post-retirement mortality assumption of 102% of the S2PA tables for males and 114% of the S2DA tables for females, both projected in line with the Continuous Mortality Investigation Model (CMI_2016) for future improvements with a 1.5% per annum long-term rate of improvement and a smoothing factor of 8.0.

-The next full valuation will take place with an effective date not later than 31 March 2018.
+The next full valuation is expected to have an effective date of 31 March 2021.

 Solvency funding position

-As at 31 March 2015, it was estimated that the amount required to secure the benefits of the Scheme in full with an insurance company, in the event of the Scheme winding up, was £7,287m, which is a shortfall of £2,138m.
-This figure is just an indication and does not imply that the Trustee or Invensys Limited are considering winding up the Scheme.
+As at 31 March 2018, it was estimated that the amount required to secure the defined benefit obligations of the Scheme in full with an insurance company, in the event of the Scheme winding up, was £6,442m, which is a shortfall of £1,345m.
+This figure is just an indication and does not imply that the Trustee or the Scheme Sponsor are considering winding up the Scheme.